yadavalu/Chess/README.md

 # Chess
 ## A chess game written in SFML C++

-This repository has a finished graphics for chess.
+This repository has a finished graphics for chess (located in branch UI).
 The AI is still in progress!

 ## Run